 After 18 years of service, between my two tours in the Air Force and then 9 more years as VP of two Fortune 500 technology divisions... in 1999 I discovered direct response marketing and, more specifically, marketing goods and services on the Internet, and I loved EVERYTHING about it.

 It tapped directly into everything I had learned since my first introduction to "systems" working as a teenager in a fast food chain.

 Eight years later, in 2007, I walked into my boss's office with my letter of resignation, hung up my tie, and fully committed to my entrepreneurial journey.

 It wasn't always easy.
 I made a lot of mistakes, made (and lost) a lot of money, so I began studying with the best mentors I could find, and in 2008 even became one of Frank Kern's first 20 hand-selected platinum mastermind students.
 Combining what I learned from Frank, with what I had already developed, things got a lot more fun.

 A lot of people now call me their secret weapon.
 I don't know about that... what I do know is I have always had a knack for systems, especially automated systems and processes and, because of that, I have helped a lot of people realize their dreams along the way.

-In 2018 I combined forces with Zachary Babcock, Joey YAK and Brett Thomas in Underdog Academy, to help level the playing field for underdog entrepreneurs so they can more effectively and efficiently hit 6 figures and scale to 7 by installing a growth engine in their business.
+In 2018 I combined forces with Zachary Babcock and Joey YAK Pieper in Underdog Business Academy, to help level the playing field for underdog entrepreneurs so they can more effectively and efficiently hit 6 figures and scale to 7 by installing a growth engine in their business.